 MX Linux began in a discussion about future options among members of the MEPIS community in December 2013.
 Developers from antiX then joined them, bringing the ISO build system as well as the Live-USB/DVD technology.
 The name “MX” was chosen to combine the first letter of Mepis with the last of antiX, thus symbolizing their collaboration.
 In order to be listed on DistroWatch, MX Linux was presented as a version of antiX and released its first version in March of 2014.
 It received its own DistroWatch page as a separate distribution with the release of the first Public Beta of MX-16 on November 2, 2016.
 Details, release history here.

 The MX Dev Team is composed of a group of volunteers of various backgrounds, talents and interests.
 Its administrative structure can be represented thus:

 These positions are filled by annual vote inside the Dev Team.

 Because the use of systemd as a system and service manager has been controversial, we want to be clear about its function in MX Linux.
 Systemd is included by default but not enabled.
 You can scan your MX system and discover files bearing systemd* names, but those simply provide a compatibility hook/entrypoint when needed.

 MX Linux uses systemd-shim, which emulates the systemd functions that are required to run the helpers without actually using the init service.
 This means that SvsVinit remains the default init yet MX Linux can use Debian packages that have systemd dependencies such as CUPS.
-This approach also allows the user to retain the ability to choose his/her preferred init.
-A basic method of enabling systemd in MX Linux is provided in the MX/antiX Wiki, though no official support will be provided for users who choose to run MX Linux using systemd.
+This approach also allows the user to retain the ability to choose his/her preferred init on the boot screen (GRUB).
+For details, see the MX/antiX Wiki.

 MX Linux is fundamentally user-oriented, so includes a certain amount of non-free software to assure that the system works out of the box as much as possible.